Jennifer Pertsch

+Early life

+Pertsch was born to Caroline and Eric Pertsch in 1975.

 Awards

 In 2007, 6teen was awarded the Alliance for Children and Television's "Award of Excellence, Animation" for programming for children, ages 9–14.
-She has received an Emmy Award nomination for her writing on the award-winning series Rolie Polie Olie, and a Gemini Award nomination for best animated program or series for Total Drama Island.
+She has received an Emmy Award for her writing on the award-winning series Rolie Polie Olie, and a Gemini Award nomination for best animated program or series for Total Drama Island.
+Total Drama Island has also won Youth Media AlLiance Awards.